thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 in the commit: in this case, it adds the first draft of chapter one.

 By committing, we've drawn a line in the sand.
-Whatever changes we make to chapter one in future, we'll always be able to get back to the version we just committed.
+Whatever changes we make to chapter one in future, we'll always be able to get back to the
+<dfn>revision</dfn> we just committed.

 Now that we've included it in a commit, the file `chapter1.txt` will be
 <dfn>tracked</dfn> by Git: if we make any changes to the file in future, Git